 Risk Assessment.
 Risk assessments must be completed for the activity (or activities) being undertaken; travel arrangements and accommodation (if residential).
-Note that risk assessment guidance is available on the college portal and risk assessment training is available through 'Passport'.
+Note that risk assessment guidance is available on the College Portal and risk assessment training is available through the HR Portal.
 A selection of 'model' risk assessments for trips are also available on the Portal within the Green Health and Safety tick.

 Ratios.
-Staff that will be going on the trip must be identified so that that appropriate ratios (Staff: Student) are maintained:
+Staff that will be going on the trip must be identified so that that appropriate ratio (Staff: Student) are maintained: